BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ...
 ```
-Update, in Postgres, is really a delete + insert so it is even worse (in some circumstances, optimizations like <a href="https://www.postgresql.org/docs/current/storage-hot.html" target="_blank">Heap-Only Tuples</a> can be used, but for most cases it is not true).
+Update, in Postgres, is really a delete + insert so it is even worse (in some circumstances, optimizations like <a href="https://www.postgresql.org/docs/current/storage-hot.html">Heap-Only Tuples</a> can be used, but for most cases it is not true).
 Summing it up, **the more indexes we have, the costlier our data manipulation operations are**.

 Secondly, **indexes do take space**.
 How much - it depends on the type.
 In most cases, an index on a single field takes less space than the table itself, but if we have a few indexes, some also on more than one field, it does add up.
 Our table can easily take 2 - 3 times more space than without them.